Note: Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission at no extra cost to you.

-In most cases, it would still be better to choose based on how the uke sounds, as well as how it plays, but if the color or appearance is especially important to you, then it’s okay to choose based on materials.
+In most cases, it would still be better to choose based on how the uke sounds, as well as how it plays.
+But if the color or appearance is especially important to you, for example you want a black ukulele then it’s okay to choose based on materials.
 Of course, materials do make a difference when it comes to tone as well.

 We all want quality instruments at affordable prices.
 Not every brand offers that, but Oscar Schmidt does.
 They pride themselves in developing ukuleles that are good for the money, and overall, customer sentiment seems to reflect this fact.

 We do hear some reports of quality issues.
 There seem to be fewer cases than with some other manufacturers we’ve reviewed in the past, so for the most part, it may not be a major concern.

 Of course, if you somehow end up with a defective instrument, you should be able to get a refund or exchange on it.

 We always think it best to avoid going into debt to buy musical gear.
 In the long run, it’s not worth it.

 That said, the ukes here only range from about $60 to $230.
 We can’t imagine you’ll break the bank on a purchase like that, but just in case.

 Additionally, budget is a good filter to put your purchases through.
 It can be the final deciding factor when all else fails.

 Oscar Schmidt was originally founded in 1871 and is owned by Washburn, which is probably best known for its Nuno Bettencourt signature model electric guitars (though they make everything from acoustic guitars to mandolins).

 Oscar Schmidt’s main product range includes acoustic guitars, autoharps, banjos, basses, electric guitars, mandolins, ukuleles, and cases/bags.